Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Lotte Hotel SaigonHotel MajesticRiverside Hotel

-Best Located Mid-Range and Budget Hotels
+Best-Located Mid-Range and Budget Hotels

 Hotel Continental SaigonSignature by M VillageAu Lac Charner HotelOscar Saigon HotelHuong Sen Hotel